Sugar Grove Station

-Sugar Grove Station is a National Security Agency (NSA) communications site located near Sugar Grove in Pendleton County, West Virginia.
+Sugar Grove Station is a National Security Agency (NSA) communications site located near Sugar Grove, West Virginia.
 According to a 2005 article in The New York Times, the site intercepts all international communications entering the Eastern United States.
 Activities at the site previously involved the Navy Information Operations Command (NAVIOCOM).
 In April 2013, the Chief of Naval Operations ordered that the NAVIOCOM support base be closed by September 30, 2015, as "a result of the determination by the resource sponsor National Security Agency to relocate the command's mission."
-The naval base is being repurposed as a privately owned healthcare facility for veterans, while the NSA listening station, to the south, continues to operate.
+As of 2017, the naval base is being repurposed as a privately owned healthcare facility for veterans, while the NSA listening station, to the south, continues to operate.